 CNC machines operate in both two and three dimensions using a coordinate system.
-The machine works on at least three axes -X, Y and Z - but machines with four or five axes also exist.
-The most common configuration is to have three axes.
+The machine works on at least three axes - X, Y and Z - but machines with four or five axes are also common, as modern joinery becomes increasingly automated.
 When a machine has four or five axes, it is possible to twist and rotate the table or turn or angle the tool.
+This makes the machine ideal for use in the production of irregular wooden furniture components, for example.